ATA Martial Arts

-ATA Martial Arts, formerly known as the American Taekwondo Association (ATA), was founded in 1969 in Omaha, Nebraska by Haeng Ung Lee of South Korea.
+ATA Martial Arts, formerly known as the American Taekwondo Association (ATA), was founded in 1969 in Omaha, Nebraska, by Haeng Ung Lee of South Korea.

-ATA Martial Arts has been headquartered in Little Rock, Arkansas since 1977, and presided over by M.K.
+ATA Martial Arts has been headquartered in Little Rock, Arkansas, since 1977, and presided over by M.K.
 Lee since July 2022.

 With over 300,000 active members in over 21 countries —800 schools and 120,000 members in the United States alone—it is one of the largest taekwondo organizations in the world.
-"The ATA offers many curriculum programs for all ages and a variety of purposes ranging from basic martial arts, to self-defense, life skill building, bullying prevention and lots more."